Tlaxco, Tlaxcala

-Tlaxco (Nahuatl: "place of the ball game") is a municipality in Tlaxcala, Mexico.
+Tlaxco (Nahuatl: "place of the ball game") is a town and its surrounding municipality in the Mexican state of Tlaxcala.

 Geography

 The municipality of Tlaxco is located in northern Tlaxcala on the border with Hidalgo and Puebla.
 From east to west on its northern side, it borders the municipalities of Ixtacamaxtitlán and Chignahuapan in Puebla, and Almoloya and Apan in Hidalgo.
 From east to west on its southern side, it borders the Tlaxcalan municipalities of Emiliano Zapata, Lázaro Cárdenas, Tetla de la Solidaridad, Atlangatepec, Muñoz de Domingo Arenas, Hueyotlipan and Benito Juárez.
 Tlaxco is Tlaxcala's largest municipality: it covers an area of 575 km2 and comprises 14.40% of the state's area.

 Situated in the Mexican Altiplano, Tlaxco lies at an average altitude of 2540 m above sea level.
 The western and central parts of the municipality are relatively flat, while the northern and eastern parts of the municipality feature more rugged terrain.
 The highest point in the municipality is the Cerro Peñas Coloradas located at 19.6653°N 98.0531°W with an elevation of 3360 m above sea level.
 The Zahuapan River and its tributaries drain the central-eastern part of the municipality.
 There are also two reservoirs in the municipality, Lázaro Cárdenas in the extreme east and El Muerto in the west.
 Agricultural land comprises 65.43% of the municipality.
 Soils in the municipality include cambisols, fluvisols, lithosols, gleysols and andosols.

 Tlaxco's climate is temperate sub-humid with the warmest months being March through May.
 June through September are the months with the most rain.
 Average annual precipitation ranges between 600 and 900 millimetres.